illucIT/InstaTrie-jsf-components/README.md

 ------------

 The library provides a taglib including the `outputHighlightedText` component.
-In order to use the component, first declare a namespace for the taglib in your JSF source file (where your also would include the namespace for PrimeFaces):
+In order to use the component, first declare a namespace for the taglib in your JSF source file:

 	<html xmlns="http://www.w3.org/1999/xhtml" lang="en"
 		...